| |

 nasty stuff - mostly mashed up pieces of the washers which had been ground down

-The nasty stuff on the RA gear included this.
+into a kind of paste. | The nasty stuff on the RA gear included this.
 The

 picture shows something that resembled glue stuck to the base of the RA Worm